JCalderan/xebicon2019-spinnaker-handson/part2/exercise1/README.md

-# Exposing a service
+# Deployment pipeline
-In this exercise, we'll deploy a front-end application and set-up a continuous deployment pipeline for our development environment.
+In this exercise, we'll deploy a front-end application and set-up a pipeline for our development environment.

-## Pipeline deployment
+## Pipeline configuration
 First create a new application named "**xebifront**".
 > refer to [exercise 1](../../part1/exercise1/README.md) if you need a reminder about how to create an application